 The students of First Lutheran Christian School just happen to have everything needed to start their Healthy Hot Lunch Revolution:

-- a local caterer, Sharon Bootsman, who has a passion for fresh food
+- Local caterer, Sharon Bootsman, who has a passion for fresh food

-- a determined admissions advisor and lunch coordinator, Heather Sandager, who had a vision and a community of interested parents
+- Determined admissions advisor and lunch coordinator, Heather Sandager, who had a vision and a community of interested parents